 Ruined temples, horse riding through the surf, zip wires over jungle canopies or just exploring a real local market; all these shore excursions and more are available when you make the decision to embark on your first cruise holiday!

 In fact, there are many that would argue shore excursions are almost the whole point of cruise; unpacking once and seeing multiple destinations all in one holiday (then there are those that would never get off the ship no matter what – but that’s another story!)

-That being said however there’s still a lot to consider when it comes to shore excursions; the first (and biggest) question being do you need to book an excursion at all or would you be ok just doing your own thing in port?
+That being said however there’s still a lot to consider when it comes to shore excursions; the first and biggest question being do you need to book an excursion at all or would you be okay just doing your own thing in port?

 After deciding that (assuming you’re still interested in an organised shore excursion) you may want to put some thought into the type of shore excursion you book…

 How active do you want to be?
 Cruise lines are helpful folk and they want your holiday to be as relaxed as it can possibly be.
 To help with that, they’ll label up each shore excursion in their guides by how active or strenuous it might be.

 That means, when you’re perusing what’s available, you might see a little label indicating a particular shore excursion is active/strenuous or moderate or maybe even sedentary.

 Try not to be too put off by these labels though, you won’t be white water rafting or running through abandoned temples with giant boulder booby traps chasing you, Indiana Jones style.
 Active simply means they’ll probably be a lot of walking involved.

 Disclaimer: If you do book a white water rafting excursion please note there may be some white water rafting involved.